sagemath/sagewiki_to_gh-2022-10-10/days5/proj/ntl.md

 == properties the wrapper should have ==

+ * There are really

  * Wrapper functions should never returns pointers to `new' objects.
 We should always pass in a reference to the object where the result will be stored.
 (This prevents unnecessary copies in the calling code.)

  * NTL classes are {{{ctypedef}}}'d with the same name with a {{{_c}}} suffix, e.g. the NTL type {{{ZZ}}} is imported to cython as {{{ZZ_c}}}.
 This happens in decl.pxi.

+ * Function naming conventions.
+The rules are hard to specify precisely, but here are some examples.
+    * A function that adds two ZZ's is called {{{ZZ_add}}}.
+A function that adds a ZZ and a long is called {{{ZZ_add_long}}}.
+The prefix is the class that this would be a method of, had NTL been written that way.
+    * Capitalisation of function names is the same as in NTL, even when these are inconsistent within NTL itself.

+ * Regarding filenames for ZZ_p vs zz_p.
+We use the same rules as NTL, i.e. the class name comes from zz_p, but the filename is lzz_p, to avoid capitalisation problems on the filesystem.

 == an email ==